Tanvilakhani2112/Homework6---IS445/index.md

 ### **6. Impact of Interactivity**
 The dropdown filter by usage description allows users to focus on specific categories, enabling easy comparison across counties and revealing trends in the data.

+### **7.Overlaps with Homework #7**
+While the same dataset was used, this plot does not overlap with the analysis from previous homework.
+It focuses on visualizing the total square footage across counties, grouped by usage description, which is a different analysis and visualization approach compared to previous homework.

 ## Visualization 2: Bubble Chart of Square Footage by Agency and Congressional District
 <!-- Embed the JSON chart for Square Footage by Agency and Congressional District -->
 <div id="vis2"></div>